 EU procurement law already strongly influences Portuguese procurement law.

-The new Public Procurement Directives were published in the OJEU on 28 March 2014.
-They entered into force on 17 April 2014, and Portugal, as other EU Member States, has 24 months to implement the provisions of the new rules into national law.
+The new Public Procurement Directives were published in the OJEU on 28 March 2014 and entered into force on 17 April 2014, and Portugal has now fully implemented the provisions of the 2014 Directives, with the 11th amendment to the PCC.
+As recent amendments to the PCC entered into force on 1 January 2018, it is foreseeable that new challenges may arise in the Portuguese legal system in the coming year.

-Appendix 1